caporaso-lab/q2-books/_sources/01-sra-data-access.md

 - Generation and annotation of contigs (TODO)
 - Generation and annotation of MAGs (TODO)

 Before we jump into the next sections, lets discuss our parsl_config!
 We are using Parsl to parallelize our computationally expensive jobs.
 This will be used to run `Kraken` and `Eggnog-Mapper`.
 Here we can decide how many workers, cores, nodes and blocks.
+You can see an example[here)(Slurm-ConFig)